DeFiCh/defichain.com/content/_learn/en-US/wallet-encryption.md

 As DeFiChain node is a fork of Bitcoin Core, it has an inherited wallet encryption that you are able to manage with relative ease.

-This guide shows how you can perform the wallet encryption and decryption, also known as wallet locking and unlocking through the Console access available via DeFiChain app.
+This guide shows how you can perform the wallet encryption and decryption, also known as wallet locking and unlocking through the Console access available via DeFi Wallet desktop app.

 **Disclaimer**: Verify and understand all commands that you are about to enter at Console, especially from untrusted sources.
 The author of this guide is not responsible for any loss of funds.